socratools/socradoc/doc/soundcraft-notepad-usb-protocol.md

 Windows) software.

 Note: The ducker information is still preliminary, and needs testing,
-      especially on devices other than a Notepad-12FX, if those even support that feature.
+      especially on devices other than a Notepad-12FX, if those other devices even support the ducker feature.

-The following command (play is from the sox "audio swiss army knife") can be helpful for testing the ducker:
+The following command (`play` is part of the sox sound file conversion tool) can be helpful for testing the ducker:

     play -n synth whitenoise